A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Results on a horizontal truss model

 Loads on a truss structure may be expected to be positively correlated: higher loads on one node increase the chance to have higher loads on other nodes (e.g. due to snow or traffic jam on a bridge).
 To account for this, we selected next a $6$-dimensional Gaussian copula $\CGauss$ \eqrefp{gaussian-copula}.
 We assigned the copula parameters $\rho_{1j}$, $j=2,\ldots,6$, such that the Spearman's correlation coefficients \eqrefp{Spearman-rho-from-C} would be $\rho_{S; 1j}=0.135$, resulting in $\rho_{1j}=0.141$ (and Kendall's tau $\tau_{K; 1j} \simeq 0.0904$).
 Besides, we set $\rho_{S;ij|1}=0$ for each $i\neq j$, $i,j\neq1$, so that all loads other than $P_1$ would be conditionally independent given $P_{1}$.

 Beside being positively correlated, in a realistic scenario loads are likely to be upper tail dependent: an extremely large load on one node increases the chance to have large loads elsewhere (\eg, when due to a heavy snowfall or to a traffic jam).
 Therefore, we last investigated a scenario with tail dependent loads (see \subsecref{Copula-measures-of-dep}).
 We modelled upper tail dependence by means of a C-vine $\CVine$.
 We selected $P_{1}$ as the first node of $\CVine$, and we set the pair copulas in the first tree to bivariate Gumbel-Hougaard copulas $C_{1j}^{(\mathcal{GH})}$ \eqrefp{gumbel-hougaard-copula} between $P_{1}$ and $P_{j}$, $j=2,\ldots,\,5$.
 We took the parameter $\theta_{1j}=1.1$, $j=2,\ldots,6$, yielding Spearman's correlation coefficients $\rho_{S; 1j}=0.135$ as for the Gaussian copula.
 This choice resulted in $\tau_{K;1j}=0.0909$ (close to the value determined by the Gaussian copula) but also determined an upper tail dependence coefficient $\lambda_{u;1,j}=0.122$ between $P_{1}$ and $P_{j}$.
 We further set the other pair copulas of the vine, \ie, all conditional pair copulas, to the independence copula, ensuring conditional independence of $(P_{i},P_{j})$ given $P_1$ for each $i,\,j\neq1$.
-The resulting vine was
+The resulting vine $\CVine$ had density

 Note that other vine structures could have been used to model tail dependent loads: for instance, a D-vine whose first tree couples the loads on neighbouring nodes of the truss.
-Expert knowledge and available input data usually provide guidance in this selection process, as discussed in \subsecref{Vine-construction-in-practice}.
+Expert knowledge and available input data may provide guidance in this selection process.

-To demonstrate the viability of the vine representation in cases where the vine itself is not known and has to be inferred from data, we finally replaced the parameter values $\theta_{ij}$ of $\CVine$ with their maximum likelihood estimates based on $m=300$ observations sampled from $\CVine$.
-In real applications, these observations (of the input only) could be obtained by monitoring of the loads themselves, or estimated from available data (\eg, weather or traffic conditions), and do not require any model evaluation.
-The resulting C-vine $\CVineHat$ had parameters